By Professor Doom

 I have a close friend who supports his family on a yearly salary of $48,000…

 Wow, how much in a bubble do you have to be in to sneer at that salary as a small amount of pay?
-That’s quite a bit more than the median pay, so the close friend is doing well…I know I have no hope of ever making that much salary.
+That’s quite a bit more than the median pay in the US, so the close friend is doing well…I know I have no hope of ever making that much salary.
 And yet the Liberal thinks his friend is basically impoverished.
 Our institutions of higher education are overrun with Liberal-leaning academics, and until they get out of the bubble enough to know that most people in this country would LOVE to make $48k a year, there’s not much hope here.

 By some bizarre alchemy, Trump the billionaire knew how to speak to these people.

 I really want to emphasize how clueless this guy is: he’s a liberal, he’s going to explain to liberals what they don’t get, and his explanation for Trump’s success, and I’m quoting here, is “bizarre alchemy”…he’s basically explaining that Trump’s success is due to magic.
 Once again we're looking at a refusal to consider any rational reason for Trump's success.
 Seriously, this is what passes for legitimate explanation?
 The article itself is irrelevant.

 The comments section, on the other hand, has much of interest.

 There are the predictable “Trump sucks” type comments, but each such comment gets a “But Hillary is far worse.”